 First Things First

 Assuming that you will be among those opting to get ample education and training, of course, that would be the first step.
-Once that is done, or even nearly done, it’s time to lay your plan for your first dental assistant job, which starts with dental assistant resumes and your dental assistant cover letter.
+Once that is done, or even nearly done, it’s time to lay your plan for your first dentist assistant job, which starts with your resume and your cover letter.

 Your Dental Assistant Resume